 Rosé, especially dry rosé, is one of the most versatile food wines and can be paired with anything from summer salads, grilled chicken, to smoked pork.
 I feel equally passionate about sparkling wine.
 I drink them with everything.
 Yes, EVERYTHING.
 Because that’s what I like, and incidentally bubbles pair well with even more foods than rosé.
 So, when all else fails, drink rosé, or bubbles, or better yet, rosé bubbles.
 Even with smoked beef?
 Yes, even with smoked beef!

-Below you’ll find some of our favorite barbecue and wine pairing recipes.
+Some of our favorite barbecue and wine pairing recipes

 - Smoked Brisket Burnt Ends